 Allowing your injured tendon and adjacent muscle to rest is always recommended following injury.
 Avoid all activities that may have caused the injury or irritation and begin cold compression treatments as soon as possible.
 There are healing tools that can help treat your tendon and speed up the healing process so you can get back to a life without pain and risk of further injury.

 If you have been diagnosed with a strained tendon, it is recommended that you rest the injured body part from any aggravating factors, especially the task(s) that caused the condition.
-Your physician may also recommend painkillers/anti-inflammatories, physiotherapy, cold compression therapy, ultrasound therapy, or Blood Flow Stimulation Therapy (BFST®).
+Your physician may also recommend painkillers/anti-inflammatories, physiotherapy, cold compression therapy or Blood Flow Stimulation Therapy (BFST®).

 We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.